 De Prinsenhof was founded in 1436 as a monastery for the Brethren of Common Life.
-Later it became the residence of stadtholder Willem Frederik of NassauDietz (1613-1664), before being used as barracks and a military hospital.
-Since 2012 it has been an elegant and modern hotel, awarded by Gault&Millau as Hotel of the Year 2015.
+Later it became the residence of stadtholder William Frederick of Nassau-Dietz (1613-1664), before being used as barracks and a military hospital.

 Centrally located in the shadows of the Martini tower, on the edge of the memorable Martini cemetery, Hotel Prinsenhof offers oak wood parquet floors, the finest bed linen and Acqua di Parma toiletries in all its rooms.

-Fine dining and lunches are served in Restaurant Alacarte, a truly magnificent setting.
+Fine dining and lunches are served in Restaurant Nassau, a truly magnificent setting.
 Dining in royal surroundings with soaring coved ceilings, overlooking the Prinsentuin Garden, is a delightful experience.
 The restaurant also has a private dining room.
-Chef Gabriël van der Wal has developed the menu.
+Chef Christian de Vries has developed the menu.

-The superb breakfast buffet is being served in the Grand Café for € 19,50.
+The superb breakfast buffet is being served in the Brasserie Grand Café for € 19,50.

 The Prinsentuin Garden (Prince’s Garden) is located at the rear of the hotel.
 The renaissance garden dating back to 1626 consists of a rose garden, a herb garden and 2 vaulted trellis gardens.
 In the Prinsentuin Garden you will find the initials of the late viceroy Willem Frederik and his spouse Albertine Agnes, a ‘W’ and an ‘A’, cut out of low hedges.

 The hotel has two terraces.
-The Grand Café terrace is located in the walled courtyard, adjacent to the Martinikerkhof square.
-Restaurant Alacarte’s terrace is on the Prinsentuin Garden.
+The Brasserie Grand Café terrace is located in the walled courtyard, adjacent to the Martinikerkhof square.
+Restaurant Nassau's terrace is on the Prinsentuin Garden.

 Groningen is the province’s capital, rich in cultural heritage.
 This vibrant, buzzing city is host to many colleges and to one of the Netherlands’ most revered universities.
-Places of interest are the Groningen Museum, the Maritime Museum and the Comics Museum.
+Places of interest are the Groningen Museum and the Maritime Museum.